skyfielders/python-skyfield/skyfield/documentation/positions.rst

 When pointing a telescope,
-always use apparent coordinates, since you will want every possible effect accounted for that produces the position of your target in the sky.
+always use apparent coordinates, since you will want every possible real-world effect accounted for.

 While you could pass each position’s time to its own :meth:`~ICRF.radec()` method,